Refusing an offer of an unsuitable council home

 Even if you're offered another property later on there's no guarantee it'll be more suitable than the one you've refused.

-Get help from your nearest Citizens Advice if you're not sure whether to accept an offer if you think the home is unsuitable.
+Talk to an adviser if you're not sure whether to accept an offer if you think the home is unsuitable.